wp6304c623.png

 Questions to ask the house builder

 It is vitally important that you ask the right questions before you sign the reservation form.
 The house builder has a legal obligation not to make misleading or false statements.
-You should ask about discounts, part exchange, the location of social housing, the completion date, and what specifications and choices are available.
+Ask for a copy of the New Homes Quality Board Code of Practice launched in February 2022.

 It is also useful to know who the energy suppliers are, the level of Council tax, what the postcode and postal address will be, and what are the site manager’s professional credentials.
 Has the site won any NHBC awards?